There is no legal definition of fair wear and tear. It is subjective and depends on a number of factors.

 Disputes for tenancies where the tenancy deposit protection schemes do not apply must be referred to the County Court.

 We have a collection of articles about residential tenancy that cover a wide range of factors, both legal and practical.

-If you need to buy tenancy agreements, look at our collection of ones for assured shorthold tenancies.
+If you need to update your tenancy agreement, look at our assured shorthold tenancy agreement templates.